sudheerj/angular-interview-questions/README.md

     container.message = true;  // <-- ERROR: TypeScript knows this should be a string.
     container.greet = 'News';  // <-- ERROR: TypeScript knows there is no `greet` property on `container`.
     ```
+59. ### What are dynamic components?
+    Dynamic components are the components in which components location in the application is not defined at build time.i.e, They are not used in any angular template.
+But the component is instantiated and placed in the application at runtime.